How To Wax A Car With A Polisher

 Buffers: Buffers offer an alternative to rotary polishers for people who want less power but still want to polish their car well.
 They use soft foam pads that absorb paint and then return it to its original state.
 This type of polisher is great for smaller areas or delicate finishes.

-See also How To Compound And Wax A Car
+See also How Many Times Should You Wax Your Car

 How to Wax a Car With a Polisher